iobear/dashgoat/README.md

 # dashGoat

-dashGoat - A simple HTTP dashboard, easy to deploy.
+dashGoat - A simple HTTP dashboard and API, easy to deploy.

 ![Alt dashgoat](doc/dashgoat.png?raw=true "DashGoat")

 [CHANGELOG](CHANGELOG.md) [API](doc/API.md) [k8s](/iobear/dashgoat/src/branch/master/deploy/kubernetes)

+## Why?

+We had a quite a few scripts that were running on our servers, but we didn't have a way to monitor them easily. dashGoat should solve this by having a simple API with features like heartbeat, auto resolve and dependencies.

 ## Features